Jayashree1227/Reference/JS-D3JS-data-visualization.md

 #### D3.JS Code

-Here we put those contents in HTML inside the below javascript object
+Here we put those contents in HTML inside the below javascript object.
+We will be using the ```enter()``` function to insert HTML elements dynamically.

 ```Javascript